NadyaKad/rsschool-cv/cv.md

 * Discord: Nadya Kadushkina (@NadyaKad)
 ----
 ## Summary
 My name is Nadya, I’m a Global Business Development Manager in an international sales department.
 By using all the information possible I deliver the best results for my projects, clients and company.
 But throughout my career path in IT sales, I always wanted to dive into the process of web-development from the inside, learn someting new and find new opportunities for my future.
+Devoted, friendly and always honest in everything I do.

 ----
 ## Skills: